zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

   val isMetal = item.isInstanceOf[Metal with Cylinder] // true or false
 ```

-The absence of the object schizophrenia in models is the key feature when
+The absence of the object schizophrenia in models is the key prerequisite for
-the direct mapping between two distinct multidimensional domain models, as
+functional mapping between two distinct multidimensional domain models, as
 shown later in this text.

 The next two pieces of code illustrate the problem.
 Both determine